Pictures

 Although these have no provision for mounting to a rifle, they are still classified as bayonets.

-The tiger figural is the trademark of Lauterjung & Co., Tiger Stahlwaren-und Waffenfabrik, Solingen, Gasstrasse 29, Germany.
-Lauterjung existed 1873-1972 and produced all kinds of knives, razors, scissors, & manicure equipment.
-They produced daggers 1935-1945, but were not known to have produced comparable material in earlier years.
+The tiger figural is the trademark of Lauterjung & Co., Tiger Stahlwaren-und Waffenfabrik of Solingen.
+The Lauterjung family began blademaking in the 1700s, producing knives, razors & blades, scissors, table ware, and, manicure implements.
+They produced daggers 1935–1945, but were not known to have produced comparable material in earlier years.
+Lauterjung is better known for its other Solingen factory, Puma-Werke.
+The Puma trademark dates back to Lauterjung's beginnings in the 1700s and remains in commercial use to the present-day.

 This was a privately purchased item.
 Georg Rieder of Munich was the retailer who sold the piece.